Tracking Everything Everywhere All at Once: OmniMotion representation

 \section{OmniMotion representation}

-As discussed in Sec.~\ref{sec: intro}, classical representations of motion, such as pairwise optical flow, lose track of objects when they are occluded, and can produce inconsistencies when correspondences are composed over multiple frames.
-To provide accurate, consistent tracks even through occlusion, we therefore need a \emph{global} motion representation, i.e., a data structure that encodes the trajectories of all points in a scene.
-One such global representation is the decomposition of a scene into a set of discrete, depth-separated ``layers''~\cite{kasten2021layered,ye2022deformable}.
-Unfortunately, most real-world dynamic scenes cannot be represented as a set of fixed, ordered layers: e.g., consider the simple case of an object rotating in 3D.
+As discussed in Sec.~\ref{sec: intro}, classical motion representations, such as pairwise optical flow, lose track of objects when they are occluded, and can produce inconsistencies when correspondences are composed over multiple frames.
+To obtain accurate, consistent tracks even through occlusion, we therefore need a \emph{global} motion representation, i.e., a data structure that encodes the trajectories of all points in a scene.
+One such global representation is a decomposition of a scene into a set of discrete, depth-separated layers~\cite{kasten2021layered,ye2022deformable}.
+However, most real-world scenes cannot be represented as a set of fixed, ordered layers: e.g., consider the simple case of an object rotating in 3D.
 At the other extreme is full 3D reconstruction that disentangles 3D scene geometry, camera pose and scene motion.
 This, however, is an extremely ill-posed problem.
 Thus, we ask: can we accurately track real-world motion without explicit dynamic 3D reconstruction?

 We answer this question using our proposed representation, \emph{OmniMotion}~(illustrated in Fig.~\ref{fig:overview}).
 OmniMotion represents the scene in a video as a canonical 3D volume that is mapped to local volumes for each frame through local-canonical bijections.
 The local-canonical bijections are parametrized as neural networks and capture both camera and scene motion without disentangling the two.
 As such, the video can be considered as a rendering of the resulting local volumes from a fixed, static camera.